Aoshua/Geometric-2D-Platformer/README.md

 ### Todo:

 -   Add revive ad
+-   Idea for loader UI: same icon I use for controls but with a small circle on the top that just spins until loading ends
 -   Persist coins collected
 -   Implement some of the "ideas to make it my own"
 -   Add banner ad on pause screen?